 The CVDOE Certification Course is typically held once yearly (dependent upon demand) between Sept-Nov.

-What if I'm already a Certified Diabetes Educator (CDE), can I still be a Rhode Island CDOE?
+What if I'm already a Certified Diabetes Care and Education Specialist (CDCES), can I still be a Rhode Island CDOE?

 Yes!
-If an educator is currently certified as a Certified Diabetes Educator (CDE) through the National Certification Board for Diabetes Educators (NCBDE) AND is currently licensed by Rhode Island as a Pharmacist, Dietitian, or Nurse, he/she can become a CDOE by:
+If an educator is currently certified as a Certified Diabetes Care and Education Specialist (CDCES) through the Certification Board for Diabetes Care and Education (CBDCE) AND is currently licensed by Rhode Island as a Pharmacist, Dietitian, or Nurse, he/she can become a CDOE by: